Design Summary

 Our powder bath is small.
 How can it look intentional instead of cramped?

 Scale a furniture-style vanity to the wall, keep the palette disciplined, and mount vertical lighting at face height to eliminate unflattering shadows.
-A single confident wall treatment reads as designed; three competing accents read as busy.
-Repeat the home’s metal tone so the room feels related to adjacent spaces without copying the kitchen.
-The result is composure: a compact space where every piece earns its keep.
+A single confident wall treatment reads as designed while three competing accents read as busy.
+Repeat the home’s metal tone so the room feels related to adjacent spaces without copying them.
+The result is a composed compact space where every piece earns its keep.

 What drives Kitchen Remodel Cost more than anything else?